DaveMielke/NBP/b2g/doc/UserInterface/Introduction/typing.rst

 A special literary braille prefix, e.g. a capitalization sign, may not appear until the first character of the symbol it applies to has been typed.

-`Directly Typing Unicode Braille Characters`_ doesn't work when literary braille is being used.
+`Indirectly Typing Any Character`_ doesn't work when literary braille is being used.
 If you need to do it then you'll need to (temporarily) switch to `Computer Braille`_ mode.